Uniting for Ukraine Program

 On April 25, 2022, the Department of Homeland Security announced Uniting for Ukraine – a new program for allowing Ukrainians fleeing from the war to enter the United States on humanitarian parole.

 Humanitarian parole is a permission to enter the United States for humanitarian reasons, such as war.
 Humanitarian parole allows you to legally stay in the U.S. for the designated time period.
-With this status, you can apply for work authorization and send your children to school.
+With this status, you can apply for work authorization and your children can attend school.

-🚨 The wait time for the work authorization can be from several months to over a year.
-You will likely not qualify for any federal government assistance programs.
+🚨 The wait time for the work authorization can be several months.

 Uniting for Ukraine sets up a process for Ukrainian nationals who have been displaced by Russia’s aggression to apply for lawful entry in the United States.